ShaYmez/hblink3-docker-install/README.md

 ### New Menu System released with this installer!

 ![New HBlink Menu System](img/HBLINK_menu.png "HBlink-menu")

-6. Once the installtion is complete you will be guided to the menu.
+6. Once the installation is complete you will be guided to the menu.
 To interact with this menu follow the on-screen instructions!
 Set up and configure your system with the new menu system!
 Once finihsed hit 'cancel' to exit out of the menu.